New to Cape Town: Royaltea bar serves premium teas and other treats

 138 Long Street | Cape Town | +27 (0)21 424 1124

 Situated in the lobby of the Hilton Hotel on Buitengracht Street, which is one of four halaal certified hotels in Cape Town 126 Cape Café juxtaposes a contemporary feel with traditional Middle Eastern elements, including lamps, shades and lights with gold Eastern touches.
-The selection of meal options are versatile enough to have at any time of day.
+The selection of meal options is versatile enough to have at any time of day.
 From the Malay-Spiced Smoked Snoek Pate and Toast, to the Cape Mini Club for those with a larger appetite.
 This delicious meal consists of grilled chicken breast, macon, egg, and cheddar cheese, served with a side salad, add the freshly squeezed seasonal juices to your selection to wash it all down.
-126 Cape Café also offers healthier alternatives such as the Green Smoothie, made with apple, grapes, kiwi, cucumber and spinach or the Banana Passion Smoothie made with fresh banana and passion fruit, blended with plain yogurt and honey.
+126 Cape Café also offers healthier alternatives such as the Green Smoothie, made with apple, grapes, kiwi, cucumber and spinach or the Banana Passion Smoothie made with fresh banana and passion fruit, blended with plain yoghurt and honey.

 Hilton Cape Town City Centre | Buitengracht Street | Cape Town| +27 (0)21 481 3710